-Yesterday, while hiking in the Andean foothills surrounding Lake Titicaca, we happened upon a small Peruvian farmer called Juan Carlos.
+Yesterday, while hiking in the Andean foothills surrounding Lake Titicaca, we happened upon an old Peruvian farmer called Juan Carlos.
 Together we discussed ancient Peruvian culture, from the Norte Chico civilization to the Inca Empire.
 He regaled us with tales of the Paquisha War, fed us homemade Peruvian treats and taught us how to play the pan pipes.

 It was a very special time.

 This morning, when it was time to leave, Juan Carlos gave us two secret family recipes – one for ceviche, and one for pisco sours – which had been passed down to him through multiple generations of his family.
 He made us promise to return to London and open a lively Peruvian restaurant in his honour, filled with mouthwatering ceviche, upbeat music and hard-hitting cocktails…

 … but we just got back and found out that Señor Ceviche have already done it.

 Sitting just off Carnaby Street in the colourful nook that is Kingly Court, this Peruvian temple of joy – which is the first permanent incarnation of a series of successful pop ups – is serving up pisco sours, Titicaca Fizz and ‘Mancora Surfboard’ shots alongside hearty Peruvian Cusqueña beers, latin funk, jazz and soul music, and food that pours from an expansive open kitchen adorned with overhanging shrubbery.